ADL CLI

 |---|---|---|

-type | string | Service type (use service) |
+type | string | One of service, repository, client, middleware |

-interface | string | Interface name for the service |
+interface | string | Interface name for the service (Go/Rust trait) |

-factory | string | Factory function name |
+factory | string | Factory function name (New<Interface> is the conventional default) |

-description | string | Service description |
+description | string | Human-readable description |

-Injection patterns available in skill inject arrays:
+Injection patterns available in a tool's inject array:

 inject: